Consider this your official welcome to the world where business and babies collide.

-When you are used to taking care of business + life with ease, growing and caring for a tiny human can feel like it’s seriously throwing you off your usual game…it sure did for me!
+When you are used to taking care of business + life with ease, growing and caring for a tiny human can feel like it’s seriously throwing you off your usual game

 Navigating the unknowns of this period of life is not easy, but you don’t have to go at it alone.

-In fact, my job is to stick right by your side and provide guidance as you build the supportive network you need to thrive during pregnancy and postpartum.
+In fact, my job is to stick right by your side and provide guidance as you build the supportive network you and your business need to thrive during pregnancy and postpartum.

 Let me properly introduce myself: My name is Arianna Taboada, and I’m a Maternal Health Consultant for Entrepreneurs.

-It’s my privilege to work with women who are experienced entrepreneurs and first time mamas-to-be to make their maternity leave and transition to motherhood smoother – while keeping their business thriving.
+It’s my privilege to work with expecting entrepreneurs to make their maternity leave and transition to motherhood smoother – while keeping their business thriving.